gwokae/hubot-glip-blottery/README.md

 ## The Game

 Blottery are playing a game called [Bulls and Cows](https://en.wikipedia.org/wiki/Bulls_and_Cows).
 The bot will randomly genterate 4 digits of non-repeated number.

-And the player must guess the answer.
+The goal of this game is guess the exactly same answer.
 Each attempt the bot will given a hint from the guess.
 So players can follow the hint to solve real answer.

 Based on the count of attempts, the bot will reward **maximun 100** coin to the winner.